decorator-factory/typing-tips/docs/start-here/index.md

     <figcaption>Running `Pylance` in VSCode</figcaption>
 </figure>

-This can seem trivial: this function clearly works with patterns, why would you call it with a string?
+This can seem trivial: this function clearly works with strings, why would you call it with `bytes`?
 Or a socket?!
 And this should be caught with the most basic unit test.

 - Without the type hints, you'd have to examine the implementation of this function to know what argument types it expects.
 In a real codebase, you might have to dig through